Suavek85/Music-Song-App/README.md

 - find current Top 3 song of any artist

 - mark and save your songs as Favorites

+- open your Favorite songs from Favorite tab in the top nav

 Built using: